TESTIMONY

 - The issue I under discussion is related to an event E. Criminal or not, E has an exceptional character.

-- Person W was in a condition to see or hear something about the event E at issue.
+- Person W was in a position to see or hear something about the event E in question.

-- Some discussants have a limited access, or no access at all to E,
+- Some discussants have limited or no access to E,

-- So, in the discussion I, W qualifies as a witness to E.
+- Thus, in the discussion I, W qualifies as a witness to E.

 -